vineethkumarv/sv-wiki/Scheduler-schematics.md

 The NBA (non-blocking assignment update) region holds the events to be evaluated after all the Inactive events are processed.
 If events are being executed in the active region set, a non-blocking assignment creates an event in the NBA region scheduled for the current or a later simulation time.

+## 4. observed region

+The function of this region is to evaluate the concurrent assertions using the values sampled in the Preponed region.
+Assertions that execute a pass or fail action block, actually schedule a process associated with the pass and fail code into the Reactive regions, not in the Observed region.

+This is because concurrent assertions are designed to behave strictly as monitors, they are not allowed to modify the state of the design.
+But, assertions cannot schedule any Active region events.

 ## 2. Re-Active region set

 This Re-Active region set includes